fruitsco/tecnigrafo/graphql/events.md

 ## Cockpit

-This is the metadata which is sent with all cockpit events.
+This metadata is sent with all cockpit events.

 | Metadata | Type                    | Description                                       |
 | -------- | ----------------------- | ------------------------------------------------- |